spozi/expertexplorer/README.md

    ![image](https://user-images.githubusercontent.com/93475397/169509945-978831d4-6b69-453d-9a48-88fc98611945.png)
    * Check and make sure the excel file is imported into the correct database.

-6. After all step had been done, you can run app.py to execute system.
+6. After all step had been done, you can run app.py to execute the system.